wwlorey/firewall/README.md

 ### Option 2
 If you do this, you don't have to do Option 1.
 For completing this option, you get a grade for pa07, and replace your lowest assignment with that same grade.
-Complete both Part 1 and Part 2 below.
+To do this option, complete both Part 1 and Part 2 below.

 #### Part 1: